ScottLogic/blog/_posts/2025-11-10-a-look-at-the-environmental-impact-of-ai.md

 - Reduce training time - also helps more people to take part.
 [NLP researchers](https://www.techcarbonstandard.org/resources/glossary#natural-language-processing-nlp) don't have access to the same computational powers. [^11] They should prioritise developing efficient models and hardware.
 Improvements in state of the art accuracy are possible thanks to industry access to large-scale compute.
 - Short reasoning methods for inference, for accuracy and carbon saving. [^13]
 - Long LLM reasoning does not mean accuracy: A study examines the relationship between reasoning trajectory length and correctness in reasoning LLMs and challenge the assumption of a correlation between increased average thinking length during inference and improved model performance.
 In their experimentations, the researchers observed that correct answers are typically shorter than incorrect ones.
 Training models on shorter reasoning sequences and advocate for models that reason more effectively with less computation. [^13]

+### Smaller is better
-- Develop lighter models.
+- Develop and use [smaller models](https://www.techcarbonstandard.org/guides/reduce-ai-emissions#model-size).
 In many cases, the tasks we entrust AI with do not need the vast amount of data LLMs have been trained on.
 Smaller models trained on carefully selected data require less computation power.

 ## References